-Sunken Treasure in the Mississippi – In the Mississippi River that runs along the banks of St. Louis, Missouri there were several steamships that went down in the river long ago.
+Sunken Treasure in the Mississippi – In the Mississippi River that runs along the banks of St. Louis, Missouri, several steamships went down in the river long ago.
 Some of these are said to be laden with gold coins.

 Outlaw Loot at Huzzah – About three miles out of Huzzah, Missouri is said to be a cache of stolen outlaw loot.
-The treasure was carried up a small hollow from Haunted Springs to a rock shelter, placed in a fox hole under the bluff and covered with rocks.
-At the time it was buried, the skull of a horse head was left as a marker.
-Huzzah, Missouri is approximately 100 miles southeast of Jefferson City, Missouri on Missouri Highway 8.
+The treasure was carried up a small hollow from Haunted Springs to a rock shelter, placed in a fox hole under the bluff, and covered with rocks.
+When it was buried, the skull of a horse head was left as a marker.
+Huzzah, Missouri, is approximately 100 miles southeast of Jefferson City, Missouri, on Missouri Highway 8.

 Kaffer Treasure – A cache of gold coins known as the Kaffer Treasure is said to be buried in the area of Armstrong, Missouri.
 Armstrong is about forty miles northwest of Columbia, Missouri.

-Sinking Creek Mine – A St. Louis doctor by the name of Tyrell was treating a dying man who was delirious.
+Sinking Creek Mine – A St. Louis doctor named Tyrell treated a dying and delirious man.
 In his delirium, the man told the doctor of a silver mine near Sinking Creek.
 The next thing you know, the doctor started buying up land near the creek and built himself a house.
 His son followed in his footsteps and continued the search believing that the area contained sulfite of silver.
 The mine was never found.
 Sinking Creek is in Shannon County, Missouri.

-Spanish Mine in the Ozark Hills – Three centuries ago, Spaniards worked mines in the Ozark Hills of Missouri.
-One of the mines containing lead and silver, eighteen miles southwest of Galena, was worked by seven men, who could not agree as to a division of the yield.
-One by one they were killed in quarrels until but a single man was left, and he, in turn, was said to have been killed by the ghosts of his previous victims.
+Spanish Mine in the Ozark Hills – Spaniards worked mines in the Ozark Hills of Missouri three centuries ago.
+One of the mines containing lead and silver, 18 miles southwest of Galena, was worked by seven men who could not agree on the division of the yield.
+One by one, they were killed in quarrels until but a single man was left, and he, in turn, was said to have been killed by the ghosts of his previous victims.
 In 1873, a man named Johnson from Vermont went there, trying to find the old Spaniards’ mine.
 He did work there for one day and was then found dead at the mouth of the old shaft with marks of bony fingers on his throat.
 The exact location of the cursed mine remains unknown.